SAP-samples/abap-platform-rap640/exercises/ex3/README.md

 - enhanced the data model with a value help,
 - enhanced the behavior definition,
 - enhanced the behavior implementation, and
-- ran the SAP Fiori Elements App Preview,
+- ran the SAP Fiori elements app preview,

 you can continue with the next exercise - **[Exercise 4 - Integrate the Wrapper into the Shopping Cart Business Object](../ex4/README.md)**..